-Mike Newman has a varied civil law practice including civil litigation, insurance coverage disputes, estate and probate law, and timeshare foreclosures.
-Mr. Newman’s extensive litigation experience includes numerous civil trials involving personal injury claims, property damage claims, insurance-related contract disputes, and debtor-creditor claims.
-Mr. Newman has handled many appeals and nonjudicial timeshare foreclosures.
+Mike Newman’s civil law practice includes civil litigation, insurance coverage disputes, estate and probate law, and timeshare foreclosures.
+Mr. Newman’s extensive litigation experience includes numerous civil trials involving personal injury claims, property damage claims, insurance-related contract disputes, and debtor-creditor claims, as well as appeals.

 Mr. Newman has given numerous presentations on Arkansas civil procedure, litigation, and insurance law.